grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 | Ok                    | Sets alert instance state to `Normal`.                                                                                                                                                                                                    |
 | Keep Last State       | Maintains the alert instance in its last state.
 Useful for mitigating temporary issues, refer to [Keep last state][keep-last-state].                                                                                                      |

-You can also configure the alert instance state when its evaluation returns an error or timeout:
+You can also configure the alert instance state when its evaluation returns an error or timeout.

 | Error configuration | Description                                                                                                                                                                                                                            |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |